HyveMynd/Proteus/README.md

 ## Overview
 Hermes is the REST client to end all rest clients.
 It allows an app developer to idiomatically make REST calls without all the boilerplate.
-Leveraging [node-fetch](https://github.com/bitinn/node-fetch) which relies on the wonderful [fetch](https://github.com/github/fetch) polyfill, Hermes is easy-to-use and a delightful experience.
+Leveraging [node-fetch](https://github.com/bitinn/node-fetch) which relies on the wonderful [fetch](https://github.com/github/fetch) polyfill, Hermes is easy-to-use and allows you, the developer, to focus on more important problems.

 ## Installation